jwodder/rst2json/README.rst

          ``content.sections[]``.
 This field is only present if ``split_section_level`` is negative or greater than the section depth.

+      ``trailing_transition`` : object or ``null``
+         If there is a transition between this section and the next one, this field will be an object with the fields ``ids`` (a list of IDs assigned to the transition) and ``classes`` (a list of classes assigned to the transition); otherwise, this field will be ``null``.
+         Note that, in a parsed document tree, inter-section transitions only ever occur between consecutive sections of the same depth.

    **Note**: As far as the author of this library can determine, it is not possible for a reStructuredText document to produce a doctree in which the document title, docinfo, header, footer, abstract, dedication, or section